Abstraction Health

 Caffeine

-Combined to potentially enhance physical performance and reduce mental fatigue, particularly in athletes
+Combined to potentially enhance physical performance and reduce fatigue

 Ashwagandha

-Both are classified as adaptogens and are sometimes combined for broader stress resilience and HPA-axis support
+Both are classified as adaptogens and are often combined for stress and HPA axis modulation

 Magnesium